ruifontes/wordCount/README.md

 In any text editor, or in a virtual document, for example in a web browser, PDF, email body, etc., select the desired text using the usual text selection commands and press Control+Shift+f12.

 To get a list of words used, just press Control+Shift+f11.
+In this window, you can select the presentation order, alphabetically or by number of occurrences.

 This commands can be modified in the "Input gestures" dialog in the "Text editing" section.